kubeshop/botkube-docs/versioned_docs/version-1.7/operation/common-problems.md

 If you experience problems while configuring RBAC (Role-Based Access Control) for plugins, you can refer to the [troubleshooting](../configuration/rbac.md#troubleshooting) guide for assistance.

-## Botkube doesn't respond on MS Teams

-In order to solve the problem, please refer to the [troubleshooting](../installation/teams/index.md#troubleshooting) guide for assistance.

 ## I can't see my Slack private channels in Cloud Dashboard

 To comply with Slack's privacy policy, private channels won't be visible until you create a public alias for the respective channel.
 Refer to the provided instructions for guidance on completing this process: [Setting Public Alias for Private Channels](../installation/slack/cloud-slack#setting-public-alias-for-private-channels)